pedrool00/gcse/README.md

 A simple Google Custom Search Engine meant for using Google Dorks and return the best results.

 The tool has been coded to return a max of 10 URLs from Google Search.
 Number can be modified up to 100 (max imposed by Google).
-Also, note that we get 100 free queries per day.
+Also, note that the limit of free daily searches is 100.

 This versatile tool developed with the goal of helping in OSINT investigations.